verdigris/splat/README.rst

 Quick intro
 -----------

-**Splat is a programme** to generate some audio data which you may call music.
+**Splat is a program** to generate some audio data which you may call music.
-It's written in Python to make it easy to use, and all the crucial processing parts are implemented in C for fast number crunching.
+It's written in Python to make it easy to use, and all the crucial processing parts are implemented in C for fast number crunshing.
 It's distributed under the terms of the **GNU LGPL v3** so you remain a free individual when you use it.

-**Splat is not a programme** to generate **live** audio in real time, at least not at the moment.
+**Splat is not a program** to generate **live** audio in real time, at least not at the moment.
 So it's better suited to the studio than to the stage.

 To install it, clone the repository or download and extract a source archive,